 About: Paul Illsley

-GoPro Long Duration Time Lapse Setup
+DIY Solar Powered Long Duration Time Lapse GoPro Camera Setup

 I wanted to see if I could do it without going through the hassle of creating a large weatherproof housing for the camera, and just rely on the waterproof capabilities of the GoPro camera itself (rated to 10m underwater without a housing).
 This is not the normal method of deploying a time lapse camera but I wanted to see if it would work (and it worked well).
 The image above shows the solar panel, GoPro camera and waterproof box containing the battery mounted on a stationary wooden post.